(in ter FEER on AL fa too bee)

 Chronic hepatitis B: IM, SubQ: 5 million units/ daily or 10 million units 3 times weekly for 16 weeks

 Chronic hepatitis C: IM, SubQ: 3 million units 3 times weekly.
 In patients with normalization of ALT at 16 weeks, continue treatment (if tolerated) for 18-24 months; consider discontinuation if normalization does not occur at 16 weeks.
 Note: May be used in combination therapy with ribavirin in previously untreated patients or in patients who relapse following alpha interferon therapy.

-Condyloma acuminata: Intralesionally: 1 million units/lesion (maximum: 5 lesions per treatment) 3 times weekly (on alternate days) for 3 weeks; may administer a second course at 12 to 16 weeks
+Condyloma acuminata: Intralesionally: 1 million units/lesion (maximum: 5 lesions per treatment) 3 times weekly (on alternate days) for 3 weeks.
+May administer a second course at 12-16 weeks.

 Neuropsychiatric disorders (during treatment):

 Clinical depression or other psychiatric problem: Monitor closely during and for 6 months after treatment.